viamrobotics/docs/docs/internals/controls-package.md

 [`StartControlLoop`](/internals/controls-package/#startcontrolloop) | Starts the control loop in a background thread.
 [`CreateConstantBlock`](/internals/controls-package/#createconstantblock) | Creates a control block of type `constant`, all control loops need at least one constant block representing the set point.
 [`UpdateConstantBlock`](/internals/controls-package/#updateconstantblock) | Updates the value of a constant block to the new set point.
-[`CreateTrapzBlock`](/internals/controls-package/#createtrapzblock) | Creates a control block of type `trapezoidalVelocityProfile`, control loops, such as for motors, that control position need a trapezoidal velocity profile block.
+[`CreateTrapzBlock`](/internals/controls-package/#createtrapzblock) | Creates a control block of type `trapezoidalVelocityProfile`.
+Control loops that control position (for example, control loops for encoded motors), need a trapezoidal velocity profile block.
 [`UpdateTrapzBlock`](/internals/controls-package/#updatetrapzblock) | Updates the attributes of a trapezoidal velocity profile block to the new desired max velocity.

 ### SetupPIDControlConfig